Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

 > 3. Go to Notifications Configuration, create a new notification.
 Select your Ysis custom event.
 Import the [_conditional-notification.mjml_](./conditional-notification.mjml) template.
 >
 > _For more information custom events, please refer to our [documentation](https://docs.helloid.com/en/provisioning/notifications--provisioning-/custom-notification-events--conditional-notifications-.html) pages_.

+#### Fields "Beroep" and "Opmerking" are cleared
+When updating an account, the fields "Beroep" and "Opmerking" cannot be set and are instead cleared in Ysis.
+We have opened a support ticket with Ysis and will provide updates on this issue as more information becomes available.

+#### End date must be cleared
+Existing end dates must be cleared for [active] accounts.
+When HelloID manages the person card in Ysis, it is blocked on the contract's end date.
+The existing end date in Ysis cannot be modified via the Ysis web service.
+Ysis automatically blocks individuals whose end date has passed in Ysis, even if HelloID has reactivated the person.

+### Username must be unique in Ysis
+The attribute Username must also be unique in Ysis (active, inactive, and archived)

 ## Getting help